Mazinger Z: Video games

 Mazinger has also been successful in the video game area (at least in Japan) as one of the main stars in the acclaimed battle simulation game series Super Robot Wars, released by Banpresto, featuring characters and units from almost all Mazinger-related shows, alongside other anime franchises.
-In 1994, Banpresto released an arcade game called Mazinger Z which was a vertical shoot 'em up with three selectable characters: Mazinger Z, Great Mazinger, and Grendizer.
+In 1994, Banpresto released an arcade game called, Mazinger Z, which is a vertical shoot 'em up with three selectable characters: Mazinger Z, Great Mazinger, and Grendizer.
 Announced on December 3, 2022 by Hamster Corporation, Mazinger Z was eventually included in the Arcade Archives series on May 11, 2023, for the Nintendo Switch and PlayStation 4.
-On Sega Genesis, there was one known as, Mazin Saga: Mutant Fighter.
-It had two ways of being played: One like a side-scroller, and the other like a one-on-one fighting game.
+The Sega Genesis title, Mazin Saga: Mutant Fighter, was released by Sega in 1993.
+It can be played in two different ways: one as a side-scroller, and the other as a one-on-one fighting game.

 Merchandise

-Mazinger remains one of Go Nagai's most enduring success stories, spawning many products in the realm of merchandising, model kits, plastic and die-cast metal toys (the now famous Soul of Chogokin line), action figures and other collectibles.
+Mazinger spawned many products in the realm of merchandising, model kits, plastic and die-cast metal toys (the Soul of Chogokin line), action figures and other collectibles.

-A 40-foot tall statue of Mazinger Z was built in a suburb called "Mas del Plata" in Tarragona (Catalonia, Spain) in the early 1980s, to serve as the suburb's entrance, yet the suburb was never completed and the statue remains there.
+A 40-foot tall statue of Mazinger Z was built in a suburb called "Mas del Plata" in Tarragona (Catalonia, Spain) in the early 1980s, to serve as the suburb's entrance; the suburb was never completed, but the statue remains there.